Powered by Smartsupp

 The Nightlife – What Prague Actually Delivers

 Prague's reputation for nightlife isn't hype.
-The bars are cheap by Western European standards, the clubs run late, and the Old Town is compact enough that you're never more than a ten-minute walk from the next spot.
+The bars are still noticeably cheaper than most Western European capitals, the clubs run late, and the Old Town is compact enough that you're never more than a ten-minute walk from the next spot.

 One Practical Note on Planning

-The best stag do weekends in Prague are the ones where someone did the legwork beforehand.
-Not because the city is difficult — it isn't — but because the good venues book up, particularly in summer, and showing up as a group of ten with no plan is a reliable way to spend an hour standing outside somewhere that can't fit you.
+The best stag weekends in Prague are the ones where someone did the legwork beforehand — not because the city is difficult, but because the good venues fill up, particularly in summer, and turning up as a group of ten with no plan is a reliable way to spend an hour standing outside somewhere that can't fit you.

 What our customers say